5 Romantic Ideas for Valentine’s Day

 3 Take the plunge

-But for a truly bonding experience test your mettle with an extreme via ferrata where only ladders cables and bridges get you across great chasms between mountain tops, alongside the craggy edges of precipitous drops and into subterranean caves.
+But for a true bonding experience test your mettle with an extreme via ferrata.
+Only ladders, cables and bridges get you across great chasms between mountain tops.
+All alongside the craggy edges of precipitous drops and into subterranean caves.
 Eeek, pack your nerves!

 Slightly tamer, you could head to some sky-scraping firs for a romantic thrill-seeking activity by booking some tree top rope and zip wire fun.